Freedom of Information (FOI) requests

 We publish a great deal of information on our website.
 If you’re about to submit a new request, please take a moment to check whether the information is already available on our FOI disclosure log or website.

-If you are using AI to generate your request, we would recommend reading the following guidance before submitting your request to us.
+If you are using AI to generate your request, we recommend reading the following guidance before submitting your request to us.
 This advice comes from the Information Commissioner’s Office, the regulator for FOIA and EIR in England, Wales and Northern Ireland.

-Using AI to help draft information requests?
+Using AI to help draft information requests

 AI tools can be helpful, but they can also introduce errors or create overly complex requests that increase the burden on public bodies and cost to the taxpayer.